Skip to main content

 Admin Guide Troubleshooting

-Debian distros (Ubuntu etc) If you are getting the this error: Failed to fetch https://packages.knocknoc.io/debian/dists/bookworm/InRelease The following signatures were invalid: EXPKEYSIG E3AB5DF76BBF701F Knocknoc Support <support@knocknoc.io> You may ha...
+Debian distros (Ubuntu etc) If you are getting this error: Failed to fetch https://packages.knocknoc.io/debian/dists/bookworm/InRelease The following signatures were invalid: EXPKEYSIG E3AB5DF76BBF701F Knocknoc Support <support@knocknoc.io> You may have the o...

 v25.12